-Summer is in full swing!
+Summer is quickly approaching!
 It’s the season for outdoor sports and activities, picnics, and beach vacations.
 Summer relates to maturing, growing, and flourishing as witnessed in nature and in you.
 The longer days provide more sunlight which gives us energy causing movement and action.

 According to the wisdom of Traditional Chinese Medicine’s ancient healing system, summer represents the fire element and most affects the heart and small intestines.
 Your heart regulates blood circulation; moves blood; and carries warmth, oxygen and other nutrients to the rest of the body.
 It works with lungs to gain oxygen, and with the digestive system to obtain nutrients.